manwar/theweeklychallenge/content/blog/perl-weekly-challenge-364.md

 ***
 Welcome to the `Week #364` of `The Weekly Challenge`.

-I am sure you all have noticed the new look of the weekly challenge website.
+I am sure you have all noticed the new look of the Weekly Challenge website.

-Why change the look and feel?
+#### Why the change?

-Well, there are many reasons.
-First, the old design was very scratchy in mobile devices.
-I have had few complaints from user, finding it hard to navigate.
-I knew the workaround, so I always reply with the workaround.
-Whether that makes the user happy or annoy, I don't know.
+There are several reasons.
+First, the old design was quite `clunky` on mobile devices.
+I received several complaints from users who found it difficult to navigate.
+While I knew the workarounds and would share them when asked, I wasn't sure if that was enough to keep everyone happy.

-But the most important reasons for the makeover was the use of [**Highcharts**](https://www.highcharts.com) JS library in our flashy charts.
-I remember when I first created the charts with the library, it was FREE for personal user.
-So I even used it in my personal website.
-Recently I found out that the library is no longer FREE.
-I decided to migrate to other FREE chart library.
-I found out about [**ChartJS**](https://www.chartjs.org) library.
-As you all know, I am not a frontend guy and knowledge is very limited.
+However, the primary driver for the makeover was our use of the [**Highcharts**](https://www.highcharts.com) library.
+When I first implemented these charts, the library was free for personal use.
+Recently, I discovered that is no longer the case, so I decided to migrate to [**ChartJS**](https://www.chartjs.org) library, which remains free.

-I decided to try few charts and see how we can migrate all existing charts.
-I find it very time consuming and difficult.
-I gave up, eventually.
-Few days ago, I managed to successfully migrated [**my personal website**](https://manwar.org) charts to `ChartJS`.
-That gave me confidence to give one more attempt, I finally managed to migrate the charts.
-While doing so, I decided to give a new look and fix the issues with the mobile devices.
-It wasn't that difficult when I dig deep.
+Admittedly, I am not a frontend expert, and my knowledge in this area is limited.
+My initial attempts to migrate the charts were time consuming and difficult, I almost gave up.
+However, after successfully migrating the charts on [**my personal website**](https://manwar.org) a few days ago.
+I gained the confidence to try again.
+I've finally managed to complete the migration!
+While I was at it, I decided to overhaul the design and fix those mobile responsiveness issues.
+It turned out to be less daunting once I really dug into the code.

-I am sure, you may find few glitches here and there.
-Please let me know and I will try to find the time to fix it.
+You may still find a few glitches here and there.
+Please let me know if you do, and I will find the time to fix them.

-My favourite features in the new design:
+#### New Features I Love:

-1. You can now comment on [**Challenges**](/challenges), [**Recaps**](/recaps), and [**BLOGS**](/blogs).
-Currently, I am using [**Disqus**](https://disqus.com) FREE Tier for comments.
+1. You can now comment on [**Challenges**](/challenges), [**Recaps**](/recaps), and [**BLOGS**](/blogs) (powered by [**Disqus**](https://disqus.com) free tier).
 2. Tag page: main menu `INFO` -> `TAGS`
-3. Search page: main menu `SEARCH`
+3. Search: main menu `SEARCH`
-4. Sponsor page: main menu `INFO` -> `SPONSORS`
+4. Sponsors: main menu `INFO` -> `SPONSORS`

 As you know, currently we have no sponsor for the monthly prize.
 So the first two months of 2026, I delayed the declaration of the monthly champions.
 Couple of weeks ago, a fellow team member and respected member of Perl community offered to sponsor the monthly prize money.
 I will share the details when things settled down.

+#### Sponsorship Update:

+As many of you know, we currently lack a sponsor for the monthly prize.
+This led to a delay in declaring the champions for the first two months of 2026.
+Fortunately, a respected member of Perl community recently offered to sponsor the prize money.
+I will share more details once everything is finalised.

-In the new design, the sponsors page has all past sponsors listed (from my memory).
-If you have donated in the past then please let me know and I will update the page.
+The new [**Sponsors**](/sponsors) page lists all past sponsors (to the best of my memory).
+If you have donated in the past and don't see your name, please let me know so I can update the list.

+#### Community Shout-out:

-I am very impressed by `Lubos Kolouch` and `Paulo Custodio`.
-They are working tirelessly solving past challenges in `C` and `Python`.
-This would definitely upset the chart list of languages.
+I am incredibly impressed by `Lubos Kolouch` and `Paulo Custodio`.
+They have been working tirelessly to solve past challenges in `C`, `Java` and `Python`.
+Their efforts are definitely going to shake up our language charts!

 ***